Cisneiros/swan-admin/README.md

 # Usage

-Swan Admin is ment to be used with **existing express applications**.
+Swan Admin is ment to be used with **existing Express applications**.
 It assumes you have a Mongoose connection configured and working somewhere.
 To configure Swan Admin, you just have to give it some information about your Models.

 ## Basic Configuration